incrediblemohnish5/Almost_PerfectPromptEngineering/README.md

 ## things that are overhyped imo

 - mega long system prompts with 50 rules — most get ignored
-- "DAN" style jailbreak prompts — patched, don't work
-- "pretend you have no restrictions" — also patched
+- "pretend you have no restrictions"
 - asking it to "be creative" without any other guidance — just gives generic stuff